thomas-barton/boto3/docs/source/guide/ec2-example-regions-avail-zones.rst

 All the example code for the Amazon Web Services (AWS) SDK for Python is available `here on GitHub <https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/python/example_code>`_.

-Prerequisite Task
+Prerequisite tasks
 =================

 To set up and run this example, you must first configure your AWS credentials, as described in :doc:`quickstart`.

-Describe Regions and Availability Zones
+Describe regions and availability zones
 =======================================

 * Describe one or more regions that are currently available to you.